High School Equivalency (HSE) Credential

-The Tests of General Educational Development (GED) are developed by the American Council on Education to enable persons who have not graduated from high school to demonstrate the attainment of abilities normally associated with completion of a high school program of study.
+Currently, the only Virginia board-approved HSE examination in Virginia is the General Educational Development (GED) test, which was developed by the American Council on Education to enable persons who have not graduated from high school to demonstrate the attainment of abilities normally associated with completion of a high school program of study.

 VDOE no longer accepts paper, phone, fax or email requests for the fulfillment of GED credentials.
 GED test takers who earned a credential before 2014 can order duplicate copies of transcripts and official Virginia GED certificates online at the GED Credentialing website.